 Supported by the region’s electric utilities, NEEA is conducting a comprehensive research study of energy efficiency in Northwest residential buildings – officially called the Residential Building Stock Assessment (RBSA).
 This study will inform future energy planning efforts, as well as energy efficiency utility programs and rebates offered by the region’s utilities, the Energy Trust of Oregon and the Bonneville Power Administration.

+The RBSA has been conducted in various forms over the course of NEEA’s history, most recently completed in 2011-2012.
 Field surveys were conducted on more than 1,850 sites across the Northwest, including more than 1,400 single-family homes.
 The RBSA was designed to develop a characterization of the residential sector that takes into account the diverse climates, building practices, and fuel choices across the region.

 This report includes a metering study, a single-family report, a manufactured homes report, and a multi-family report.